jzvolensky/openeo-cwl-sample/README.md

 poetry shell
 ```

-## Running an Application Package on the appends
+## Running an Application Package on the Zoo

 **Requires**: Running this from the same VM as the Zoo is deployed to.